GermanGabriel/Week-1-Security-101-Homework/Worksheet 1 Solution: Symantec.md

 # Security 101 Homework: Security Reporting
 ## Part I: Symantec

-For Part 1 of your homework assignment, you should primarily use the Symantec Internet Security Threat Report along with independent research to answer the following questions.
+For Part 1 of your homework assignment, you should primarily use the *Symantec Internet Security Threat Report* along with independent research to answer the following questions.

+---

   1. What is formjacking?
     `Formjacking is when cybercriminals inject malicious JavaScript code to hack a website and take over the functionality of the site's form page to collect sensitive user information.`